Twiggy (album)

 Twiggy is the self-titled debut album from British model and singer Twiggy.
-It was released in 1976 in England and mainland Europe.
+It was released in 1976 in the UK and mainland Europe.
 The album featured the top-20 single "Here I Go Again".
 The album peaked at number 33 on the UK albums chart, receiving a silver certification.

 Album information

 After four years of modelling, Twiggy retired in 1970, and embarked on an acting and singing career.
 Twiggy spoke of her debut album, "My first real album after my record deal with Phonogram - I'd always absolutely adored country music, I guess it was always my 'thing'.
 This album was slightly more country than 'Please Get My Name Right', which was more pop I suppose.
 The first album did rather well, earning me a silver disc, although they both did very well.
 This album was produced by Tony Eyers, who was a hot record producer at the time.".

 The album included the UK top-20 hit, "Here I Go Again", which peaked at number 17.